Grant County Courthouse (Minnesota)

 Grant County developed rapidly in the 1890s, and county records and business made it necessary to build a bigger building.
 A tax levy was started in 1899, and in 1904 the county advertised that it was ready for plans.
 The firm of Bell & Detweiler was chosen.
 The Prince Construction Company of Minneapolis agreed to construct the building for $60,202, and began construction in spring 1905.
 The building was completed in April 1906.
 County attorney E.J.
 Scofield moved in on May 21, 1906, and the courthouse was formally dedicated on July 23, 1906.

 The building has three stories and is designed in a Beaux-Arts architecture style.
 The towering dome rises 102.5 ft above ground level, with the building measuring 97 by 75 ft.
 The Portwing brownstone came from a quarry near Duluth.
 It has a slate roof, terrazzo floors, pink Tennessee marble wainscoting in the main corridor, and marble borders in other corridors.

 A suspicious incident happened in July 2005, when three men dressed as Grant County Highway Department workers stole the cornerstone from the building in the early morning.
 The citizens of Herman were suspected again, even though it had been 123 years since the courthouse was relocated to Elbow Lake.
 A few days later, the cornerstone turned up at the Grant County Fair in Herman, where fairgoers could pay a $20 donation to get their photo taken with the stolen cornerstone.
 The money went to the Grant County Historical Society, and the cornerstone was later returned to Elbow Lake.

-In 2017, the interior decorative elements on the second floor of the courthouse underwent preservation and restoration.
-The restoration project, completed by John Canning & Co., an architectural arts restoration company out of Cheshire, Connecticut, involved conserving, consolidating, and reinstating the original decorative campaign including the historic paint scheme and original stenciling.
-The project also included the conservation of a mural on the courtroom ceiling, four murals in the rotunda, and the stained glass in the dome, as well as the repair of ornamental and flat plaster that had deteriorated due to water damage.